About autism

 Evidence-based strategies

 • Some tasks may need to be changed for a student.
-Where you can, use concrete materials, and provide pictures showing how to complete a task, rather than using abstract concepts.
+Where you can, use concrete materials, and provide pictures or videos showing how to complete a task, rather than using abstract concepts.

 • Present information and tasks in different forms.
 When engaging students in abstract or complex tasks (for example, interpreting metaphors), provide these in written or visual form, rather than only providing these verbally.